Vyral/base-template/_posts/2019-12-30-ima-medical-supply-has-all-your-medical-needs.md

 <p style="text-align: center;"><em>I was able to sit down with Richard Gobin and Robin Mueller and let them explain why IMA Medical Supply is a special local business.</em></p>

-Today I’m delivering another local small business insight as part of the Brand Ambassador program here in Cumberland County.&nbsp;
+Today I’m delivering another local small business insight as part of the Brand Ambassador Program here in Cumberland County.&nbsp;

 **We’re highlighting IMA Medical Supply, which is a medical needs retail store in Carlisle, right next to the Carlisle Regional Medical Center.&nbsp;**